Durham's Outdoor Adventure Guide

 Two Sisters Adventure Co. is a family and women-led business born out of the desire to create an inviting environment for all people – regardless of ethnicity, background, gender, age and size – in the outdoors.
 Through self-guided and guided adventures, they are dedicated to providing individual and small group adventure and outdoor recreation opportunities.
 Sign up for kayaking, canoeing, or stand-up paddleboarding, and explore the great outdoors.

-Stop by over the weekend for fresh goods at the Durham Farmers' Market on Saturday and enjoy some local food on one of four annual Sunday Food Truck Rodeos.
-Order from the vendors at the Durham Food Hall next door to the park and enjoy a picnic on a grassy area.
-Also, The Glass Jug’s new taproom located next to the park has a patio perfect for a beer, or you can take advantage of The Bullpen, Durham's social district, and order cocktails to-go for a park hang or walk downtown.
+Stop by Saturday to shop fresh goods at the Durham Farmers' Market and enjoy some local food on one of four annual Sunday Food Truck Rodeos.
+Order from the vendors at the Durham Food Hall next to the park and take it to enjoy a picnic on a grassy area.
+The Glass Jug’s taproom located next to the park has a patio perfect for a beer, or you can take advantage of The Bullpen, Durham's social district, and order cocktails to-go for a park hang or walk downtown.

 If you want to check out some other parks with benches and open spaces, Durham Parks and Recreation manages 68 parks all over the city.